21st-century sporting hero

 After climbing onto the podium three times at PyeongChang 2018 to take his collection of Olympic medals to eight – four of them golds – Norwegian biathlete Emil Hegle Svendsen called time on his outstanding career at the age of 32.
 He did so having compiled one of the finest records in his sport: 12 world titles and 21 World Championship medals, 38 World Cup wins and five crystal globes, including the overall title in 2010, all on top of his Olympic haul.
 He departed biathlon a true giant of the discipline.

 The road to success

-Emil Hegle Svendsen has achieved much in a distinguished career that has seen him reach the top of his sport and enjoy many a memorable joust with France’s Fourcade brothers, Simon and Martin.
-Between 2003 and 2005, he won seven Junior World Championship medals, four of them gold, and at the age of 20 took part in his first Olympic Winter Games in Turin, where he claimed a respectable sixth place in the mass start.
+Svendsen’s distinguished career has seen him reach the top of his sport and enjoy many a memorable joust with France’s Fourcade brothers, Simon and Martin.
+In his early days of competing, between 2003 and 2005, he won seven Junior World Championship medals, four of them gold, and at the age of 20 he took part in his first Olympic Winter Games, in Turin, where he claimed a respectable sixth place in the mass start.

 A first taste of Olympic glory